-The information in this College Catalog and Student Handbook accurately reflects current policies and procedures at the time of publication.
+The information in this Callege Catalog and Chadoot Handback commette multiple and an address of the time of The information in this College Catalog and Student Handbook accurately reflects current policies and procedures at the time of publication.
 Students are admitted to the College under and are subject to the provisions of the SRTC Catalog and Student Handbooks for the term they initially enroll.
 Students in all programs are admitted under and are subject to the provisions of the College Catalog and Student Handbook and applicable addendums for the term they are admitted to the program at Southern Regional Technical College.
 If for any reason, a break in enrollment occurs, students must reapply and satisfy the College Catalog and Student Handbook requirements for the term of their re-entry to any program.
 The provisions of this catalog are not to be regarded as an irrevocable contract between Southern Regional Technical College and the student.
 The College reserves the right to change any provision or requirement at any time.
 Southern Regional Technical College.
-(2022).
-2022-2023 College Catalog and Student Handbook

-15689 US Highway 19 North • Thomasville, Georgia
+(2025).
+2025-2026 College Catalog and Student Handbook 15689 US Highway 19 North • Thomasville, Georgia